sebastiangrosfeld/sebastiangrosfeld/README.md

 ### Hello there 👋

-I am a third-year student in applied computer science.
+I am a fourth-year student in applied computer science.
 I constantly improve my coding skills through many projects in my classes at the Warsaw University of Technology and at the work.
 I have basic experience with technologies: